Mental health and 2020

 People aren’t machines.
 Humans do better with periods of rest, reflection, and stillness.
 Humans also need movement, sleep, nutrition, and hydration.

 As a manager, you can establish the norm for honoring time blocks for these things.

 The time spent on resting, reflecting, nourishing, and stillness isn’t unproductive, even though in many company cultures it’s still viewed as such.
 These are essential, vital human needs.
 These things make us more resilient to stress, more inspired and motivated and dig deeper to create from a place of meaning and care.

 You don’t have to be a coach or therapist to address mental health at work.
 As a manager, you can impact employees’ mental health by focusing on the two things that are linked to mental health at work – stress and psychological safety.

-If you enjoyed this article, please share it with someone. 💛
+If you benefited from this article, consider sharing it with someone else.